List of ambassadors of Canada to Egypt

 The Ambassador of Canada to Egypt is the official representative of the Canadian government to the government of Egypt.
 The official title for the ambassador is Ambassador Extraordinary and Plenipotentiary of Canada to the Arab Republic of Egypt.
 The current ambassador of Canada is Ulric Shannon who was appointed on the advice of Prime Minister Justin Trudeau on July 26, 2024.
+Ulric Shannon was previously the ambassador to Iraq from 2019 to 2021.

 History of diplomatic relations

 Diplomatic recognition between Canada and Egypt was established on June 25, 1953, and diplomatic relations were established on July 28, 1953.
 Kenneth Porter Kirkwood was appointed as Canada's first Ambassador in Egypt on November 18, 1954.